Themefic-Team/tourfic/readme.txt

 Yes, Tourfic is fully free which is available on WordPress.org.
 This free version will always be free.
 It also has a pro version (under development) with additional features which you can purchase from our official website.

+= Can I create a hotel booking website with Tourfic? =

+Yes, You create your own professional hotel booking website easily with tourfic.
+Check this <a href="https://youtu.be/xeVkabWobDU">video</a>.

+= Can I create a travel or tour booking website with Tourfic? =

+Yes, You create your own professional travel or tour booking website easily with tourfic.
+Check this <a href="https://youtu.be/99jUEJQIxkg">video</a>.

 = Can I create a website similar to Booking.com with Tourfic? =

-Yes, You create your own professional tour operator and travel agency website within 5 minutes, just like Booking.com, Agoda, Hotels.com, Airbnb etc.
+Yes, You can create your own professional tour operator and travel agency website within 5 minutes, just like Booking.com, Agoda, Hotels.com, Airbnb etc.

 = Is free version supported? =